belabiedredouane/flutter_easy_translate/README.md

 ---

-Flutter Translate is a fully featured localization / internationalization (i18n) library for Flutter.
+Flutter Easy Translate is a fully featured localization / internationalization (i18n) library for Flutter.

 It lets you define translations for your content in different languages and switch between them easily.